Data protection in Luxembourg: overview

 To the extent data subjects have been properly informed of the transfer, data can be freely transferred within the European Economic Area (EEA).

 In principle, data cannot be transferred outside the EEA, except if the destination country ensures an adequate level of protection for the rights and freedoms of individuals.
-The European Commission (Commission) has recognised several countries outside the EEA ensuring an adequate level of protection.
-The Commission provides a list of these countries on its website (http://ec.europa.eu/justice_home/fsj/privacy/thirdcountries/index_en.htm).
+The European Commission has recognised several countries outside the EEA ensuring an adequate level of protection, a list of which is on its website (http://ec.europa.eu/justice/data-protection/document/international-transfers/adequacy/index_en.htm).

-However, a transfer to a country that does not offer an adequate level of protection can still be possible if:
+A data transfer to a country that does not offer an adequate level if protection can still be possible, provided:

 The data subject has given his consent.

-It is necessary to perform a contract to which the data subject and the data controller are parties, or to enter into this agreement at the data subject's demand.
+It is necessary to perform a contract to which the data subject and the data controller are parties, or to enter into this agreement at the data subject's request.